coin-au-carre/slacking/README.md

 By default, Slacking will throw a runtime error exception if the curl request does not succeed, if the response from Slack is not correct, or if `response["ok"]` received is not `true`.
 You are free to handle these exceptions the way you like.

-Since *0.2*, you are now able to prevent throw exceptions.
-For instance, `slack::create("xxx-xxx", false)` or `slack.set_throw_exception(false)` will disallow throw exception.
-You don't have to try catch `postMessage` for instance if you want to limit brutal stops in your program.
+Since *0.2*, you are now able to prevent throw exceptions by setting `false` to these functions `slack::create("xxx-xxx", false)` or `slack.set_throw_exception(false)`.
+If you do that, a warning will be displayed and you won't have to try/catch every `postMessage` for instance if you want to avoid brutal stops in your program.

 Ongoing work